igama/docs.binaryedge.io/docs/api-v1.md

 *Parameters*

+* image_id: [string] image ID of the image you want the details from
 * ocr: [any] if present, shows an additional "words" field, which is a list of words obtained via OCR

 *Output*